Describe your day-to-day responsibilities.

 How did you arrive in this role?

 I’ve been working at this facility for 25 years.
 In the mid 80’s I went to a local technical school where I learned the basics of heating and air conditioning, from residential to commercial.
 A portion of the curriculum was a stationary engineer’s class where they taught us about high pressure steam boilers and large tonnage chillers.
 In that class we went out and toured some large facilities in Tulsa.
 I was fascinated with the equipment and how it operated, and the sheer size was so impressive.
 I thought to myself, that’s what I want to do!
 I set a goal for myself when I got out of technical school that I wanted to work in a large hospital someday.
 There are three large hospitals here in Tulsa.
 When I graduated, I entered an apprenticeship program at a local hotel, and I worked there about three years and gained a third-class license.
 I then moved on to another facility where I could gain the experience to earn my first-class limited license.
 That license allowed me to operate any chiller but limited me on steam.
 I worked at Tulsa schools for a few years as an engineer and maintenance mechanic then an opportunity presented itself at a small hospital in Tulsa.
 That hospital gave me the high-pressure boiler experience needed to get my first-class unlimited license.
 Then an opportunity turned up at the large hospital I work at now.
 I fulfilled my goal and have been here 25 years now.
-I worked my way up to become a chief engineer, then when Medxcel came aboard the opportunity presented itself for me to become the facility supervisor.
+I worked my way up to become a chief engineer, then when Medxcel came aboard the opportunity presented itself for me to become the facility supervisor and now I’ve been promoted to facility manager.

 What is something you’ve learned in this role that you didn’t expect?